My priority areas as trustee are:

 Something has to change.

-As board trustee, I want to tap into the expertise of our region and work together to address the complex issues that prevent ALL students from being prepared for a society of tomorrow.
+As board trustee, I want to tap into the expertise of our region and the philanthropic community to work together to address the complex issues that prevent ALL students from being prepared for a society of tomorrow.
 I want San Diego Unified to be a national model that others can learn from.
-But, this is only possible through partnerships with industry, academia, and with community support.
+But, this is only possible through partnerships with industry, academia, philanthropy, and the community.